Bizagi delivers a Resource kit designed to test Bizagi processes automatically in development and testing environments.

 Consider the following notes about supported modeling shapes and other restrictions regarding Bizagi features.

 You may record scenarios where Timer events are involved.
-When recording, the tool displays the Timer event in the left panel.
+When recording, the tool displays the Timer event in the right panel.
 To continue recording simulating that the waiting time has ended click the Timer event and then Next.

 When reproducing, the Auto Testing tool will ignore any waiting time and continue with the normal process flow.